George

 both houses of Congress gathered for a memorial

-address.
-His birthday was never officially declared
+President Lincoln's birthday was never officially declared

 a national holiday, although some (northern)

-states adopted and observed it as a legal holiday.
+states adopted and observed it as a legal holiday

 So where did "Presidents" Day originate?